Funky-Circuit/MOD1Bass/README.md

 how to assemble this project:
-1. you will need this board with the bottom side preassembled: link here
+1. you will need the board indicated in the link section below with the bottom side preassembled

 2. get 4 Atmega328p: for each of them, you will need to burn the bootloader and upload the file "MOD1Bass_fretboard.ino" into them (to do so, you will need an external programmer or an Arduino who is going to act as a programmer thanks to the Arduino IDE example "ArduinoISP")